 STATUTORY AUTHORITY: KRS 156.108, 156.160

-NECESSITY, FUNCTION, AND CONFORMITY: 156.160 (1) (g) gives the Kentucky Board of Education the authority to promulgate administrative regulations and KRS 156.108 requires the Kentucky Board of Education to promulgate administrative regulations to prescribe the conditions and procedures to be used by a local board of education to be approved as a district of innovation.
-This administrative regulation establishes the requirements and approval process for districts of innovation.
+NECESSITY, FUNCTION, AND CONFORMITY: 156.160 (1) (g) gives the Kentucky Board of Education the authority to promulgate administrative regulations and KRS 156.108 requires the Kentucky Board of Education to promulgate administrative regulations to prescribe the conditions and procedures to be used by a local board of education to be approved as a district of innovation by the Kentucky Board of Education.

 Section 1.
 Definitions.
-(1) “Competency Based Credit” means the awarding credit to students based upon their mastery of content and competencies, that include explicit, measurable, transferable learning objectives that empower students to receive timely, differentiated support based on their individual learning needs with the goal of learning outcomes that emphasize competencies that include application and creation of knowledge, along with the development of important skills and dispositions.
+(1) “Competency Based Learning” means the awarding credit to students based upon their mastery of Kentucky’s Core Academic Standards and other competencies, that include explicit, measurable, transferable learning objectives that empower students to receive timely, differentiated support based on their individual learning needs with the goal of learning outcomes that emphasize competencies that include application and creation of knowledge, along with the development of important skills and dispositions.

-(2) “Extended Learning Opportunities” means initiatives that provide students additional opportunities for enrichment, personal growth, and engagement outside of the traditional school day that may include extended day/year initiatives, before- and after-school programs, Saturday, weekend, and summer programs, distance learning, and early childhood education initiatives.
+(2) “Expanded Learning Opportunities” means initiatives that provide students additional opportunities for enrichment, personal growth, and engagement outside of the traditional school day that may include extended day/year initiatives, before- and after-school programs, Saturday, weekend, and summer programs, distance learning, and early childhood education initiatives.

 Section 2.
 Conditions and areas of emphasis for innovation.